Crafting the Plan

 - Fostering community outreach and connectivity, and the “One Vanderbilt” principles of collaboration that are an important element of Vanderbilt’s uniqueness.

-Over 1600 people were engaged as part of the planning process in crafting the FutureVU framework, up until December 2017.
+Over 1600 people were engaged as part of the planning process in crafting the FutureVU land use framework, up until December 2017.
 Engagement continues as we launch into implementation and further studies.

 In September 2015, Vanderbilt University engaged Pelli Clarke Pelli Architects and its design team in an effort to create a holistic, aspirational and long-term campus vision.
 The team, including Reed Hilderbrand, Atelier Ten, VHB and Rickes Associates, worked closely with Vanderbilt’s staff, faculty, students, and trustees resulting in a plan that understands Vanderbilt today and defines transformative paths forward.